Monday, March 01, 2010

 Over time the institution of caste grew rigid and restrictive, becoming, as BR Ambedkar said, not a division of labor but a division of laborers.
 Any mixing of castes via intermarriage came to be frowned upon and often harshly punished.
 Social mobility got severely curtailed and the upper castes conveniently linked one’s place in the hierarchy to karma and destiny; even their epics and mythologies helped perpetuate this social order (though it would be simplistic to read them as doing nothing more, or to not contain contradictory views).
 The Ramayana contains strong expressions of hierarchy, the Bhagavad Gita extols the sanctity of caste, and The Laws of Manu attempts to codify its operation, declaring a crime against a Brahmin much worse than one committed against a low-caste person.
 The caste system eventually took on beliefs and social practices that have trampled on some of the most basic tenets of human dignity and inflicted untold misery, humiliation, and injustice on too many for too long.
 Among its worst victims are the Dalits (‘the oppressed’)—formerly ‘untouchables’—numbering one out of six Indians.
 Injury and prejudice are in fact so integral to the functioning of the caste system—doesn’t the absolute ‘purity’ of one caste require the absolute ‘impurity’ of another, and all that this entails?—that it’s hard to imagine what a plausible defense of it by an insider or a cultural pluralist might look like.

 How old is untouchability?
 Historians report a few instances of it in pre-Gupta times, some as early as 400 BCE when Panini mentions it.
 From around the same time, one of the Jataka Tales—which contain stories about the Buddha’s past lives—mentions the Chandala, whose mere sight sully a merchant’s daughters and a priest.
 The Laws of Manu also advises that the impure Chandala must live outside the village and must not look at Brahmins when the latter are eating.
 If a Brahmin happens to touch a Chandala, he must bathe to regain purity.
 But untouchability became a socially significant phenomenon only in the early medieval period, shortly after Buddhism had peaked in the Subcontinent.
-In the 11th century, the Persian traveler Al-Beruni saw many groups of ‘degraded outcastes’ who lived outside upper caste villages and were ‘occupied with dirty work’.
+According to Ambedkar, ‘Untouchability was born some time about 400 A.D.’
+The Persian traveler Al-Beruni, visiting India in early 11th century, saw many groups of ‘degraded outcastes’ who lived outside ‘upper caste’ villages and were ‘occupied with dirty work’.